wong-justin/fmin/README.md

 - use docopt for cli options, and maybe just a quick and dirty custom implementation instead of the full library/dsl since that repo sounded problematic and not worth a dependency, and most complexity should live in the tui and not the cli anyways. i just like docopt

 - redundant hotkeys: ctrl+j == > or something for jumptodir, ctrl+p == : for command palette, and ctrl+f == / for filter/search. bc control keys are good from any mode, whereas typical vim mode you have to escape back to normal mode before entering another. although reminder to self that many ctrl+key presses are reserved terminal shortcuts, so try not to override them

-- provide option to import shell functions, like from a .sh as a config file, like plugins? eg. `fn unzip() {tar -xzf $FMIN_SELECTED }` or whatever, and `unzip` shows up in command palette

 - other plugin function ideas: print width/height for img/video files, duration of audio/video files, batch rename selected? (eg. img_01, img_02, etc), copy cwd abs path to clipboard